medcomdk/dk-medcom-acknowledgement/docs/index.md

 ### 1.1 Use Cases
 Use cases describe the different scenarios a standard support.
 For a certain real-world scenario, it describes the requirements for the content of a message.
 The purpose of the use cases is to ensure a coherent implementation and use of the Acknowledgement.
 The descriptions are targeted IT-system vendors and the people responsible for the implementation in regions and municipalities.

-The use cases for HospitalNotification are qualified in collaboration with EPR- and vendors catering to the municipalities.
+The use cases for Acknowledgement are qualified in collaboration with EPR- and vendors catering to the municipalities.

 Below can the use cases in Danish and English be found: